-There are plenty of ways you can increase humidity, including:
+There are plenty of ways you can increase humidity for plants, including:

 - moving your plants to the bathroom where daily showers increase humidity (just make sure you have enough natural light in your bathroom)

 - using a spray bottle on mist setting to mist your plants weekly

 - placing a tray of water below your plants but make sure your plants do not touch the water or this will lead to root rot